First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 • changes in interest rates;

-• cyber-security risks, including “denial-of-service attacks,” “hacking,” and “identity theft” that could result in the disclosure of confidential information;
+• cybersecurity risks, including business disruptions from denial-of-service attacks, network intrusions, business e-mail compromise, and other malicious behavior that could result in the disclosure of confidential information;

-• privacy, information security, and data protection laws, rules, and regulations that affect or limit how we collect and use personal information;
+• privacy, information security, and data protection laws, rules, and regulations that affect or limit how we collect and use personal information or otherwise have an adverse effect on us;

-• our reliance on other companies that provide key components of our business infrastructure;
+• our reliance on third parties that provide key components of our business infrastructure;

 • events that may tarnish our reputation;

-• the loss of the services of our management team and directors;
+• the loss of the services of key members of our management team and directors;

 • our ability to attract and retain qualified employees to operate our business;

-• costs associated with repossessed properties, including environmental remediation;
+• costs associated with repossessed properties, including potential environmental remediation;

-• our ability to implement new technology-driven products and services or be successful in marketing these products and services to our clients;
+• our ability to implement technology-facilitated products and services or be successful in marketing these products and services to our clients;

-• the volatility in the price and trading volume of our Class A common stock;
+• the volatility in the price and trading volume of our common stock;

-• “anti-takeover” provisions and the regulations, which may make it more difficult for a third party to acquire control of us even in circumstances that could be deemed beneficial to stockholders;
+• “anti-takeover” provisions in our certificate of incorporation and regulations, which may make it more difficult for a third party to acquire control of us even in circumstances that could be deemed beneficial to stockholders;

 • changes in our dividend policy or our ability to pay dividends;

-• our Class A common stock not being an insured deposit;
+• our common stock not being an insured deposit;

 • the potential dilutive effect of future equity issuances;

-• the subordination of our Class A common stock to our existing and future indebtedness;
+• the subordination of our common stock to our existing and future indebtedness;

-• the effect of global conditions, earthquakes, tsunamis, floods, fires, and other natural catastrophic events.
+• the effect of global conditions, earthquakes, volcanoes, tsunamis, floods, fires, drought, and other natural catastrophic events; and

 About First Interstate BancSystem, Inc.

 First Interstate BancSystem, Inc. is a financial and bank holding company focused on community banking.
-Incorporated in 1971 and headquartered in Billings, Montana, the Company operates banking offices, including detached drive-up facilities, in communities across Idaho, Montana, Oregon, South Dakota, Washington, and Wyoming, in addition to offering online and mobile banking services.
+Incorporated in 1971 and headquartered in Billings, Montana, the Company operates banking offices, including detached drive-up facilities, in communities across Colorado, Idaho, Iowa, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oregon, South Dakota, Washington, and Wyoming, in addition to offering online and mobile banking services.
 Through our bank subsidiary, First Interstate Bank, the Company delivers a comprehensive range of banking products and services to individuals, businesses, municipalities, and others throughout the Company’s market areas.

 FIRST INTERSTATE BANCSYSTEM, INC. AND SUBSIDIARIES